Kenounouh/Many-Body-Neural-Network-Wavefunction-for-a-Non-Hermitian-Ising-Chain/README.md

 }
 ```
 ## Dependencies
-Our implementation works with the packages in the ``requirements.txt'' file
+Our implementation works with the packages in the `requirements.txt` file

 ## Run
 For simplicity all the NQSs where stored as jupyter notebooks.